leonardoReizz/Pomodoro/README.md

 yarn dev
 ```

-The Project will boot into developmente enviroment at http://localhost:5173
+The Project will boot into development enviroment at http://localhost:5173